ibm-cloud-docs/monitoring/agent/agent_log_level.md

 | Sysdig agent as a Docker container in a Linux system          | `/opt/draios/logs/draios.log`             |
 | Sysdig agent as a pod in a standard Kubernetes environment    | `sysdig-agent-configmap.yaml`             |
 | Sysdig agent as a pod in an Openshift Kubernetes environment  | `sysdig-agent-configmap.yaml`             |
-{: caption="Table 1.
-Log configuration files" caption-side="top"}
+{: caption="Table 2.
+Log locations per type of agent" caption-side="top"}

-* You can customize the type of log and the entries that are collected by configuring the Sysdig agent configuration file **/opt/draios/etc/dragent.yaml**.
-After you edit the file, you must restart the agent at the shell with `docker restart sysdig-agent` to activate the changes.
+For example, consider the following use cases and the log section that you can configure to indicate the data that you want to log for an agent:

 | Use cases                                     | Log section entry           |
 |-----------------------------------------------|-----------------------------|